rwieruch/blog_robinwieruch_content/javascript-reducer.md

   * The type property chooses the conditional state transition.
   * The action payload provides information for the state transition.

-Also check out this [tutorial if you want to know how to use reducers in React with the useRedcuer hook](https://www.robinwieruch.de/react-usereducer-hook).
+Also check out this [tutorial if you want to know how to use reducers in React with the useReducer hook](https://www.robinwieruch.de/react-usereducer-hook).